Star (sport badge): United States of America

-The Tampa Bay Rowdies added a star in recognition of a title won by a former club with the same name.
-They have since added another star after the new club won a league championship of its own.
+Marking success of predecessor clubs and leagues

 Occasionally, stars are added to badges of successor or phoenix clubs for the achievements of defunct predecessors.
 An example of this is the Tampa Bay Rowdies.
 They added a star to represent the Soccer Bowl, the championship of the original NASL, won by the original Tampa Bay Rowdies in 1975.
 The club has since added a second star, after the new club won the 2012 edition of the resurrected Soccer Bowl in the new NASL, and kept both stars upon joining the USL Championship.
 MLS teams who won titles in other leagues prior to joining the MLS do not retain the stars worn by the old clubs when they joined the MLS.
 In the case of the Impact, the new team paid tribute to the former team's first title through the stripes on their badge.

+The Tampa Bay Rowdies added a star in recognition of a title won by a former club with the same name.
+They have since added another star after the new club won a league championship of its own.

 As well as predecessor clubs, victories in the national leagues of defunct countries have also been represented by stars.
 FC Dynamo Kyiv have two stars, commemorating championships won in the Soviet and Ukrainian football league systems.
 The same is true of Belgrade clubs Partizan and Red Star who have won titles in Yugoslavia, Serbia and Montenegro and present-day Serbia, while Spartak Moscow's four stars for every five league titles refer to their 22 Soviet Top League and Russian Football Premier League titles.

+Use in language

 The star has given rise to a byword to winning trophies.
 Examples of this include when Fawaz Al-Hasawi, then owner of English side Nottingham Forest, was quoted as saying "maybe [Nottingham Forest] will have a third star", in reference to Forest's two European Cups; and France international Paul Pogba's comments when asked about stars in the days before the 2018 FIFA World Cup Final: "Croatia do not have stars – they want one.
 They have done very well and they want the victory, like us.
 But I do not have a star.
 It's on the shirt, but I did not win it.
 We want to go looking for it like all players."